Imagine you're sitting at your desk when the phone rings and the person on the line shares that you've moved up on the waitlist.

 Once you get to the airport, you buy the first available—yet overpriced—flight and hope for the best.

-And let’s face it, sometimes it works out… While other times… well, not so much.
+And let's face it, sometimes it works out, while other times—well, not so much.

-So how do you think that meeting will turn out?
+Let's press pause on this scenario for a moment to reflect: How do you think that meeting will turn out?

 Maybe you know the outcome because you've been in that exact situation in the past.

-Now, what if that same scenario played out, but this time you paused long enough to get your ducks in a row before running out the door?
+What if that same scenario played out, but this time you paused long enough to get your ducks in a row before running out the door?

 What if you methodically checked available flights and created a checklist to make the meeting a success?

-Sure, there are times when you’ll have to pivot and change along the way.
+Sure, there are times when you'll have to pivot and change along the way

 The same process applies to any copy you write.

-Before you write any words to build awareness or promote your __________ —you need to start with the end in mind.
+Before you write any words to build business awareness or promote your __________ —you need to start with the end in mind.